jamescooke/restapidocs/examples/README.md

 * [Login](login.md) : `POST /api/login/`

-## Endpoints that require Authorization
+## Endpoints that require Authentication

 Closed endpoints require a valid Token to be included in the header of the request.
 A Token can be acquired from the Login view above.